Yikes (Nicki Minaj song)

 "Yikes" is a song by American rapper Nicki Minaj.
-It was released as a promotional single on February 7, 2020.
+It was released as a standalone promotional single on February 7, 2020.
 It debuted at number 23 on the US Billboard Hot 100.

 Background

 Minaj first teased the song with a snippet on her Twitter on February 4, 2020.
 The snippet received criticism for lyrics including the late activist Rosa Parks, to which Minaj responded that "she had no clue anyone was mad" and does not care.
 On February 6, 2020, she revealed the cover art and announced that it would be released later that night.
-The cover shows the rapper and her husband Kenneth Petty in a red sports car with Minaj waving to photographer Amanda Barona.
+The cover shows the rapper and her husband Kenneth Petty in a Ferrari 488 with Minaj waving to photographer Amanda Barona.

 Composition and lyrics

 Minaj revealed via Twitter that the song originally only contained one verse, heard in a snippet she previewed online.
 She jokingly added that her fans and label then "bullied" her into finishing the song and releasing it.

 According to Minaj, she freestyled the chorus, upon hearing the song's beat for the "very first time".
 The outro was also freestyled.
 Minaj said she wanted to be "aggressive" on the track, but opted to make a "switch" after the fourth line in the second verse.
 The song contains a bass-heavy, click-clack beat and spacey, spare keyboards.
 In the song, Minaj references civil rights activist Rosa Parks, with the line "All you bitches Rosa Parks, uh-oh, get your ass up".
-Trent Fitzgerald of XXL Mag said that the song features a "biting chorus in which Nicki raps, 'You a clown you do it for likes'", noting how "interestingly, that's the same thing she said during her intense and personal quarrel with [her ex-boyfriend] Meek Mill on social media on February, 5, 2020".
+Trent Fitzgerald of XXL Mag said that the song features a "biting chorus in which Nicki raps, 'You a clown you do it for likes'", noting how "interestingly, that's the same thing she said during her intense and personal quarrel with [her ex-boyfriend] Meek Mill on social media on February 5, 2020".